 - The elders asked me to take one full day at my home office for study, so as to minimize interruptions to my study at the office.
-This will increase my study efficiency.
+This increased my study efficiency.

 - I had to give away some responsibilities.
-We are currently short-staffed so more ‘stuff’ now falls on my plate.
+We were currently short-staffed so more ‘stuff’ fell on my plate.
 I shared some of these projects with the elders and they graciously consented to deal with those issues.

 - I increased the time I spend each morning in activities that make deposits in my soul, my quiet time and reading.
 I scheduled one hour each morning for this.

 - I watched this short video where Bill Hybles explained how he replenishes his soul.
 He motivated me to become more serious about personal replenishment.

 I still work a solid week every week in the ministry and love the work, but I believe I set myself on a sustainable path early on in my new role.